 It begins by describing the overall process of package development, then describes the types of tasks that Integration Services can perform and shows how these tasks can be performed sequentially or in parallel in the control flow by using precedence constraints.

-Then the course continues by reviewing the data flow components that are used for extract, transform, and load processes.
+Then the tutorial continues by reviewing the data flow components that are used for extract, transform, and load processes.
 In addition, the course covers the Integration Services expression language and scripting, and demonstrates how to:

 Manage package restarts